 His flat track career took a turn following a crash in 2012 which left him with a broken collarbone, forearm, rib, a punctured lung, and a tear in his spleen.
 Tim didn’t race for two months, but still managed fifth overall in the championship.

 After racing flat track, Tim moved across to circuit racing, and has been a regular podium threat in the Superstock class.
-For 2022, Tim joins the McAMS Yamaha supported Edwards 1902 Superstock team aboard the Yamaha R1.
-After topping the two pre-season tests at Snetterton and Silverstone, Neave is excited for the season ahead.
+For 2022, Tim joiend the McAMS Yamaha supported Edwards 1902 Superstock team aboard the Yamaha R1 and secured race wins and podiums in an injury-hampered season.